JasimAtiyeh/PunchEnder/README.md

 ![backed_projects](./frontend/src/assets/images/backed_projects.png)

 #### Implementation
 Backing a project affects the records of three different tables.
-This creates a new Pledge records, modifies the Users funds, and the projects amount raised.
+This creates a new Pledge records, modifies the Users funds, and the Projects amount raised.
 This is all done through a single GraphQL mutation.
 The information sent back from the mutation is what updates the project show page.

 ```JavaScript
   PLEDGE_PROJECT: gql`